Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: 's Resilience to Abnormal Sample Detection.

 \subsection{Impact of Network Layers on UMAP Visualization}

 We further explore the impact of different network layers on the UMAP visualization of our method.
-As shown in Figure~\ref{fig:tsne_layer}, we visualize the feature distributions at various layers (e.g., Layer1, Layer2, Layer3, Layer4) of the PreActResNet-18 model.
-In all cases, both poisoned training samples and triggered test samples exhibit in-distribution properties similar to clean samples.
-This consistent behavior across layers reinforces the challenge of detecting our method using simple outlier detection techniques.
+As shown in Figure~\ref{fig:tsne_layer}, we visualize feature projections at Layer1--Layer4 of PreActResNet-18.
+Across these projections, selected training samples and triggered test samples show substantial visual overlap with clean samples.
+This supports the narrower claim that simple inspection of these particular projections does not reveal a clear separation.